As gold prices drop, U.S. shoppers, investors ponder options

-NEW YORK (Reuters) - With gold prices at three-year lows, Scott Simon, whose family owns 18 pawn shops in Long Island and Queens, New York, is noticing a significant slowdown in business.
+NEW YORK, April 15 (Reuters) - With gold prices at three-year lows, Scott Simon, whose family owns 18 pawn shops in Long Island and Queens, New York, is noticing a significant slowdown in business.

 “When gold goes down, we are less busy,” Simon said.
 His stores - which do a brisk trade buying and selling gold - are in neighborhoods with large Indian populations where 22-karat gold jewelry is a big part of weddings and other religious ceremonies.